thoughtspot/thoughtspot.github.io/_admin/setup/set-custom-calendar.md

 ### Enable the custom calendar feature

-To enable the custom calendar feature for your cluster, contact ThoughtSpot Support (See https://docs.thoughtspot.com/latest/admin/misc/contact.html).
+To enable the custom calendar feature for your cluster, contact [ThoughtSpot Support]({{ site.baseurl }}/end-user/help-center/contact.html).

 ### Generate a calendar template